seba-1511/specialists/paper/paper.md

 -->

-We introduced a novel clustering algorithm for the specialist-generalist framework, which is able to consistantly outperform other techniques on the same task.
+We introduced a novel clustering algorithm for the specialist-generalist framework, which is able to consistantly outperform other techniques.
 We also provided a preliminary study of the different factors coming into play when dealing with specialists, and concluded that the choice of confusion matrix from our proposed set only has little impact on the final classification outcome.